conorjkelly96/read-me-generator/README.md

   ## Description

-  The Description of the project
+  This project calculates demand forecasts for inventory items based on historic sales figures using linear regression.

   ## Installation

   Run the following script to install the packages required for the application:

   ```
-  npm run installation process
+  npm run start
   ```

   ## Tests